-- i) Competition numbers and advertising decals as provided by the organisers must be affixed to the peting vehicles as per diagram. - ii) Competition numbers and advertising must be complete and in position on the car prior to scrutineering, and this will be a condition of permission to start the event. - iii) Failure to comply with any of the above will be a fine per item / transgression as per Part 10 Penalties.
-Participation in the current event and Future participation will be denied if not paid. - iv) Any advertising within this identification is obligatory and may not be refused by the competitors.
-No modifications to these panels are allowed.
+- i) Competition numbers and advertising decals as provided by the organiser must be affixed to the competing vehicles as per diagram. - ii) Competition numbers and advertising must be complete and in position on the car prior to scrutineering, and this will be a condition of permission to start the event.